Own Your Health: Advance Care Planning in a World of Growing Consumer Empowerment

 While not everyone goes to the length I do when buying appliances, research has shown that Americans are increasingly utilizing choice and thought in many areas of their lives.
 Included in this change is a focus on one of the most important areas in our lives: our health.
 In the past, people relied almost exclusively on their health care provider or, to a lesser extent, their friends or family for health information.
 But the internet is changing the way people relate to health.
 A 2013 study from the Pew Research Center found that 72% of Americans who use the internet had searched for health information in the last year.
 As expected, young people ages 18-29 were the most likely to report having done so (79%), but 71% of adults 50-64 who use the internet did too.
 Even among 65+ people, 59% of adult internet users reported searching for health information online in the last year.

 Pew’s data makes clear that Americans are clearly trying to gain a better understanding of their health and treatment.
 The two top categories of health-related searches were “Specific disease or medical problems” or “Certain medical treatment or procedures.”
 People want to know what issues they may be addressing and what can be done.
 While other studies have found that many searches result in either inaccurate or unhelpful information (WebMD still does not equal a real MD!), the searches’ existence indicates a rising tide of potential for helping Americans to have greater engagement with their health.
 These changes provide many opportunities for tapping into the new ways people understand their relationship to their health decisions throughout their lives.
-Gone are the days of physician’s having a monopoly on healthcare decisions.
+Gone are the days of physicians having a monopoly on healthcare decisions.
 As recently as 2001, the American Medical Association’s annual new year resolutions for patients included the suggestion that patients acknowledge that “Only your physician has the necessary experience and expertise to diagnose and treat medical conditions.
 Trust your doctor, not a chat room.”
 Yet today many medical groups are increasingly recognizing the benefits of engaged patients that are interested in learning more about their health and treatment.
-Patients today often want to do more research and feel like they have a say in their healthcare.
+Patients today often want to do more research into conditions and treatments, like private label gummies, and really feel like they have a say in their healthcare.
 They want to be empowered to own their health.
 Owning your health is about more than doing a quick Google search on a procedure or managing and condition.
-It gets to a deeper desire people hold to have a voice in their care—to be active rather than passive healthcare participants.
+It gets to a deeper desire people hold to make healthy lifestyle and diet choices (perhaps by including supplements similar to MCT Wellness in their diet or by having a strict exercise regimen) and to have a voice in their care – to be active rather than passive healthcare participants.

 Brian Wood is the Research and Community Outreach Coordinator for Mind My Health, a Duke Endowment-funded project of The Carolinas Center that is creating an online platform for storing and accessing advance care planning documents.
 A recent graduate of Davidson College, he has volunteered with Hospice organizations since 2016 and gained an appreciation for the importance of advance care planning during childhood visits to see his mother’s parishioners in Hospice care.